whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 ### When Adults Learn to "Hold Back" or "Shut Down" Parts of Themselves

-Julian Assange said how people learn to tolerate abuse: "Every time we witness an injustice and do not act, we train our character to be passive in its presence and thereby eventually lose all ability to defend ourselves and those we love."
+Julian Assange said how people learn to tolerate abuse: "Every time we witness an injustice and do not act, we train our character to be passive in its presence and thereby eventually lose all ability to defend ourselves and those we love."[xxx-assange quote]

 What qualities would people need to cultivate to have the strength to live in a healthy culture?
 And how are adults trained to tolerate living in an unhealthy culture with endless exploitation?